Abdul-Qadir3/MACHINE_LEARNING/03_ML/01_notes.md

 - 7. `Hyper-Parameter` Tunning if model not working well will increase the performance of the model this requres model in `depth knowlege` and `theoratical` understanding
 - 8. `Cross Validation` train same model on different `subset` of the data which will `increase` model accuracy
   - Removing the biasness from the data
+    - There are several types of cross-validation methods, each with its own advantages and use cases.
+Here are some common types:

+    - `K-Fold Cross-Validation:` In K-fold cross-validation, the dataset is divided into K equal-sized folds.
+The model is trained K times, each time using K-1 folds as training data and the remaining fold as the validation data.
+The performance of the model is then averaged over the K iterations.
+    - `Stratified K-Fold Cross-Validation:` Stratified K-fold cross-validation is similar to K-fold cross-validation, but it ensures that each fold has approximately the same proportion of samples from each class.
+This is useful for classification problems with imbalanced class distributions.
+    - `Leave-One-Out Cross-Validation (LOOCV):` In leave-one-out cross-validation, a single observation is used as the validation data, and the model is trained on the remaining N-1 observations.
+This process is repeated N times, with each observation being used once as the validation data.
+LOOCV is computationally expensive but provides a less biased estimate of model performance, especially for small datasets.
 - 9. `Model Finalization` by multi data validation
 - 10. `Deploy Model` like on App, webapp, software -> MLOps
 - 11. `Retest`, `Update`, control the `versioning`, and `Monitor`